Setting an Example: Five Ways to Embrace Being a Vivacious Mom

 Amid constant busyness, abandoning our interests and passions is so easy – but that’s precisely what we don’t want to do.

-By modeling self-care in this way, we set the example that we matter!
+By modeling self-care this way, we set the example that we matter!

 Even just carving out 10 minutes daily to work on a personal creative project sends the message that you value yourself and respect your dreams and goals.

-When I was in the throes of single parenting, I can recall many weekends when I had to choose between tackling the exploding closets in our home or driving my daughter to the beach to watch the sunset.
+When I was single, I can recall many weekends when I had to choose between tackling the exploding closets in our home or driving my daughter to the beach to watch the sunset.

 Thankfully, I often choose the latter.